mel-oezkan/MLinPractice/README.md

 - `-m` or `--majority`: Majority vote classifier that always predicts the majority class.
 - `-f` or `--frequency`: Dummy classifier that makes predictions based on the label frequency in the training data.
+- `--svm`: Makes predictions using support vector machines (svm).
+The input features can additionaly be standartized using the argument `-std`

 The classifier is then evaluated, using the evaluation metrics as specified through the following optional arguments: